 - The deposit is forfeited if a student, who pre-registered for classes for the upcoming academic year, withdraws subsequent to June 1.

 - The deposit is forfeited if a first-year student withdraws prior to the start of the academic year.

 An outstanding student account balance may delay the student's pre-registration in November for the upcoming Spring semester or in April for the upcoming school year.

-Gettysburg College is required to provide you with a 1098T form if your student was enrolled at least part-time for academic credit in order for you to be eligible to claim either the Hope or the Lifetime Learning Credit on your federal tax return.
+Gettysburg College is required to provide you with a 1098T form if your student was enrolled at least part-time for academic credit in order for you to be eligible to claim either the Lifetime Learning Credit or the American Opportunity Credit on your federal tax return.
 These forms will be mailed each January by the last business day of the month.

 Students may receive their 1098T online by granting consent for online forms.
 Students may also access the 1098T online via the Student Center as follows: Self Service>Finances>View 1098T